 The second cut should be made on the outside of the first cut on the branch.
 A stub will remain after removing the branch.
 Then make a precise cut against the stem collar, but don’t cut the branch collar.
 In this way, the tree will heal the cut quickly.

 These are the steps to prune a tree to keep it small.
-However, if you don’t know the right way to prune, you can hire a professional service like tree service Epping for the pruning of your trees.
+However, if you don’t know the right way to prune, you can hire a professional service for the pruning of your trees.
 Hiring a professional will ensure the pruning in the right way for the safety of your trees and landscape.
 Following the tips in this post can help landscape owners to prune and take care of their trees.

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.

 Salman is a professional environmental writer with more than 350 popular articles to his credit.
 He is proactively engaged in creating mass environmental awareness in different parts of the world.